Houston County DUI Court Process

 3. Trial (If No Plea Deal)

-- Jury vs. Bench Trial: You have the right to a trial by jury, where a panel of your peers decides your guilt or innocence.
-You can also choose a bench trial, where the judge makes the decision.
-Your attorney can advise you on which option is best for your case.
+- Jury vs. bench trial: You have the right to a jury trial, where a panel of citizens decides your guilt or innocence.
+You can also opt for a bench trial, where the judge makes the decision.

 First Offense

-- Other Requirements: Alcohol and drug safety course, potential community service, potential ignition interlock device (IID) requirement.
+- Other requirements: Alcohol and drug safety education program, potential community service, and potential ignition interlock device (IID) requirement.

 Second Offense